 Kyoto International Conference Center

 The center was designed by architect Sachio Otani to an unusual hexagonal framework, resulting in few vertical walls or columns, and opened in 1966 with an addition in 1973.
-It is a rare remaining example of Metabolism in Japan (the newer and more famous Nakagin Capsule Tower Building is undergoing demolition in 2022).
+It is a rare remaining example of Metabolism in Japan (the newer and more famous Nakagin Capsule Tower Building was demolished in 2022).
 Today the total facility provides 156,000 m² of meeting space, and consists of the main Conference Hall with large meeting room (capacity 2,000) and a number of smaller rooms, an Annex Hall (capacity 1,500) and Event Hall, with the Grand Prince Hotel Kyoto nearby.
 Both Main Hall and Annex Hall are equipped with simultaneous interpreting facilities for 12 languages.

 It is located north of downtown Kyoto, and may be reached via the Karasuma Line subway.